 Many people in Charleston who apply for disability benefits and have legitimate claims are rejected initially.
 Have you been told you don’t qualify for disability benefits?
 The Social Security Administration has a narrow definition of disability.
 If you receive a rejection letter after applying for Social Security Disability benefits, you should not give up without contacting a Charleston disability benefits lawyer.
 You may still qualify for benefits even if you have received a denial notice.
 A disability benefits attorney may be able to help people in Charleston and surrounding areas obtain benefits by appealing denied SSD claims.

-If you need to talk with a Charleston disability lawyer, contact the Joye Law Firm.
+If you need to talk with a North Charleston social security disability lawyer, contact the Joye Law Firm.
 We can get your disability claim reviewed—free of charge.

 Receiving Social Security Disability Benefits